SHARE

 Tallinn Christmas Market - Tallinna Jõuluturg

-Tallinn Christmas Market is in the middle of Old Town next to Tallinn Town Hall.
+Tallinn Christmas Market is perfectly located in the middle of Tallinn Old Town next to Tallinn Town Hall.
 The building is the oldest surviving town hall in the Baltic countries and Scandinavia.
 In Estonian, the historic square next to Town Hall is called Raekoja Plats which is surrounded by cafes, restaurants, and boutique stores.
 Many people consider that the Christmas Market in Raekoja Plats is the most beautiful in Europe.
-We have visited it multiple times ourselves and we strongly agree - the market has a special winter atmosphere even though there isn't usually snow.
+We have visited it multiple times ourselves and we strongly agree - the market has a special festive atmosphere.
+Especially when there is snow, one can experience a merry white Christmas in this beautiful place!

-A child going for a carousel ride at the Tallinn Old Town Christmas market
+A carousel at the Tallinn Old Town Christmas market

-A child going for a carousel ride at the Tallinn Old Town Christmas market.
+A child wishes to have a carousel ride at the Tallinn Old Town Christmas Market.

-In winter 2022 - 2023, the Christmas Market in Tallinn is open from the 25th of November until the 8th of January 2023.
-The Christmas market opens at noon and is open until 5 pm.
-After that, it is still possible to buy hot drinks until late evening.
+In winter 2023 - 2024, the Christmas Market in Tallinn is open from the 1st of December until the 7th of January 2024.
+The Christmas market opens at already at 10 a.m. and is open until 8 p.m.
+After that, it is still possible to buy hot drinks until 10 p.m.
 So every day, there is plenty of time to experience the warm Christmas atmosphere of Tallinn's medieval Old Town.
 We recommend visiting Tallinn Old Town both in the daytime and also when the darkness has set in to experience its special atmosphere illuminated by warm Christmas lights.

 A couple drinking mulled wine at the Tallinn Christmas Market